mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 other similar configuration parameters in the future which limit the number of statements that will be routed to slaves.)

+#### Transaction Isolation Level Tracking

+If either `session_track_transaction_info=CHARACTERISTICS` or `session_track_system_variables=tx_isolation` is configured for the MariaDB server, readwritesplit will track the transaction isolation level and lock the session to the master when the isolation level is set to serializable.
+This retains the correctness of the isolation level which can otherwise cause problems.

+For example, if transaction isolation level tracking cannot be done and an autocommit SELECT is routed to a slave, it no longer behaves in a serializable manner.
+This can also have an effect on the replication in the slave server.

 ### Routing to Slaves

 The ability to route some statements to slaves is important because it also